Supuhstar/Supuhstar.com/Learn/Pluality-from-a-medical-perspective.md

 ## Formerly-disordered plural systems

-There are various ways that a traumagenic plural system can live without their plurality being a disorder.
+There are many ways that a traumagenic plural system can live without their plurality being a disorder.
+Here are some common forms they can take.

-### Integrated unfused formerly-DID/P-DID/OSDD systems
+### Integrated formerly-DID/P-DID/OSDD systems

-These are plurals who once had DID/P-DID/OSDD, and have since resolved all the trauma that created their disordered plurality, integrated their memories into one shared memory pool, but still remain plural.
+These are plurals who once had DID/P-DID/OSDD, and have since resolved all the trauma that created their disordered plurality, integrated their memories into one shared memory pool.

-<aside>This is Us ever since November 2022!</aside>
+Some choose to remain plural, and some choose to fuse all headmates into one single person.
+These both can change over time or remain that way forever.
+There are also in-betweens where a plural can have some fused members and some unfused.

+<aside>Ever since November 2022, We've been integrated & unfused!</aside>

 ### Self-regulated traumagenic plurality

-This is when a plural system which came about due to trauma, like a DID system would, finds ways to live their life without clinically-significant distress/impairment caused by that plurality.
+This is when a plural system which came about due to trauma and which has not yet overcome that trauma (like a DID system), finds ways to live their life without clinically-significant distress/impairment caused by that plurality.

 <aside>This was Us before November 2022!</aside>